A declining population: is it a problem?

 A life emerges that leaves keeping up with the Joneses far behind.
 The idea of the family and the roles within it is fluid.
 People have the mental, physical, and financial space to be creative and innovative.

 Our society runs on renewable power, we respect natural resources, we act for the recovery of the natural world.
-Through radical changes to power structures, greater uptake of education and rewarding employment we reduce economic and social inequality and improve mobility.
+Through radical changes to power structures, greater uptake of education, and rewarding employment, we reduce economic and social inequality and improve mobility.

-Women that aren't interested in raising children are freed from being pulled into a life of care for others.
+Women who aren't interested in raising children are freed from being pulled into a life of care for others.
 Their access to education and top jobs is improved.
 There's no gender pay gap anymore, and all life choices are respected.

 This story is optimistic, sure.
 It conveniently skims over the detail of the solution to funding support for the elderly, which probably requires seismic social changes.
 But when we face problems the solutions to which could drive radical, positive social change, it pays to be optimistic and to envision futures different to what has come before.
 This can give us the motivation for wholesale change.